meteor/blaze/site/source/guide/spacebars.md

 description:
 ---

 Spacebars is a handlebars-like templating language, built on the concept of rendering a reactively changing *data context*.
-Spacebars templates look like simple HTML with special "mustache" tags delimited by curly braces: `{% raw %}{{ }}{% endraw %}`.
+Spacebars templates look like simple HTML with special "mustache" tags delimited by curly braces: `{% raw %}{{ }}{% endraw %}` and can have the extensions `.html` or `.blaze` for file names.

 As an example, consider the `Todos_item` template from the Todos example app: